Lewis Creek Park

 Park Rangers lead tours of the park and offer interpretive programs on a wide range of nature-related topics:

-- January-April 2014 program flyer for MSEEC, Lewis Creek Park Visitor Center and Lake Hills Greenbelt Ranger Station
+- May-August 2014 Program Flyer - programs and hikes for Lewis Creek Visitor Center, Mercer Slough Environmental Education Center and Lake Hills Greenbelt Ranger Station.

 - Self-Guided Nature Walk - explore the park on your own.